-Riding the rollers requires balance.
-Learning to do so is often a journey that begins between two door frames (where there’s nowhere to fall), with the rider gradually reducing their reliance on the support of a solid surface as confidence grows.
+Riding the rollers requires balance – and it can take some time to master the technique.
+Learning how to do so is often a journey that begins between two door frames (where there’s nowhere to fall), with the rider gradually reducing their reliance on the support of a solid surface as confidence grows.

 Most cyclists need quite a bit of practice before they can complete their toughest interval sessions on the rollers, and when it comes to high resistance efforts, the turbo trainer still rules the roost for all but the most talented roller riders.

-However, using rollers can add variety – they’re ideal for high cadence sessions, tempo training, easier recovery days – and not having to attach the wheel or drivetrain means they’re great for pre-race warm ups.
+However, using rollers can add variety and they’re ideal for high cadence sessions, tempo training and easier recovery days.

 The shape of rollers doesn’t change that much between brands – but there are a few variables.
 Differentiating factors include how compact they are when put away, how easy they are to ride (some have grooves to help you out) and the amount of variability in the resistance on offer.